 The growth pace of the Chinese economy remains low for Chinese standards.
 Actually we should start to get used to this "new normal" of single digit growth.
 You can also see a transformation in the economic model from a production driven to a more consumer driven market as a result of the increasing purchase power of the middle class.

 Another trend is the fast pace development of digitalization in businesses which China is actually leading.
 Alibaba, Didi, WeChat, and so many more apps are available to the millions of internet users on smart phone, tablets and other means.
 We need to jump on this train, grasp and create opportunities for Atlas Copco.

 The last evolution I have noticed is that the local competition is sharpening and offering innovative low cost solutions.
 This results in China exporting high tech and advanced products to the rest of the world.
 If you want to succeed in China, you need to be lean, cost efficient, agile, and fast.
 I think we are doing the right things in China, but in Atlas Copco we believe that there is always a better way.
 There are always challenges in front of us, but on the other side, I see many more opportunities for sustainable profitable growth in China.

 China is the second biggest economy in the world.
-Experts foresee that China will pass the USA to become the biggest economy in 2030.
 The other Asian countries are also developing, but are not at the same level as China.
 Despite the dependency of the China economy (growth), we see good growth in South East Asia.
 India is now growing at double digit figures, very impressive.
 So you can see that also the other surrounding countries are not sitting still and will give China a challenge.
 But you can see more initiatives in China.
 It's going faster than anywhere.